I’m assuming it’s not every day that you drive up and/or down the Bruce Highway between Townsville and Brisbane.

-The funny thing about the Bruce Highway is it goes from very sparsely populated small regional towns to a whole lot of things to see and do a very short section of the trip.
+The funny thing about the Bruce Highway is it goes from very sparsely populated small regional towns to a whole lot of things to see and do in a very short section of the trip.

-Much like the Big Banana in Coffs Harbour, this once Pineapple plantation has been redeveloped to be a tourist destination in its own right with train, zoo and a treetop adventure park and a few other things to really keep you entertained if you were staying on the Sunshine Coast.
+Much like the Big Banana in Coffs Harbour, this once Pineapple plantation has been redeveloped to be a tourist destination in its own right with a train, zoo and a treetop adventure park and a few other things to really keep you entertained if you were staying on the Sunshine Coast.

-If you’d like to stay on the Highway then just down the road (no more than another 10 minutes drive) is the small theme park Aussie World and the former “Ettamogah Pub”, which is still open but its just run under a different name now.
+Continuing along the Bruce Highway (no more than another 10 minutes drive) you’ll also find a small theme park Aussie World and the former “Ettamogah Pub”, which is still open but it’s just run under a different name now.